iodigital-com/io-technology/data/blog/vue3-composition-api-in-a-nutshell.md

 </script>
 ```

-Both methods are working but in practise most developer use method 1, because
-it's more readable and less code is needed.
+Both methods are working in practice most developer use method 1, it's more readable and less code is needed.

 ### Hooks